-The end of the commercial eviction ban is rapidly approaching (30th June 2021).
 Many UK businesses are likely to fall victim to large sums of rent arrears that have built up since last March.
 Those most at risk are business owners who have personally signed a guarantee on a lease.

 Business owners already struggling with rent arrears are now contending with reduced capacity and are left playing financial catch-up.
 This has been the case for large businesses such as Debenhams and House of Fraser, who were unable to stay on top of rent payments.